Kehrlann/annuaire/import/GAMEPLAN.md

 Game plan for importing :
 [x] Read CSV file into correct struct
-[ ] Have an empty version of the DB as a docker file
+[x] Have an empty version of the DB as a docker file
-[ ] Try adding new data to ot
+[ ] Try adding new data to it
-[ ] Dump the existing data
+[ ] Dump the existing data into a newly formed DB
+[ ] Generate all necessary secondary data (words, tsvectors) [ ] Push to prod